dev-build-deploy/commit-it/README.md

 * Simple to use
 * Retrieving commit messages from your git objects or provided string
-* Validate commit message against the [Conventional Commits] specification
+* Validate the commit message against the [Conventional Commits specification]

 ## Basic Usage